muntasirminhaz/facebook-comment-wordpress-plugin/README.md

-# Fast Facebook Comment WordPress Plugin
+# Facebook Comment WordPress Plugin
 A wordpress plugin for "Facebook Comments".